Pool Table Sizes Explained with Dimensions in ft and cm: Discover the Right Fit for Your Room

 But with all the different sizes and shapes available, how do you know which one is right for you?
 Not to worry – we've got you covered.

-In this post, we'll break down the different sizes and shapes.
-After reading this guide and getting a sense of the different table sizes, be sure to read our pool table room size guide to make sure the table you want will fit the room you have.
+In this post, we'll break down the different sizes and shapes, including their dimensions in feet and cm.
+After reading this guide and getting a sense of the different table sizes, be sure to read our pool table room size guide, which includes a handy calculator, to make sure the table you want will fit the room you have.

 Pool Table Sizes